alexander-ma/alexander-ma.github.io/_posts/2018-5-28-Sunday_Reflections_2.md

 I watched some pretty good movies after school ended like "500 Days of Summer" and "The Big Sick."
 I'm a big fan of romance films, and these are definity going on my small list of favorite movies.
 They're definite worth checking out.

 Nothing really inspirational from me right now, but I hope everyone's doing well and enjoys the rest of their Memorial Day weekend!
-Praise the dark lord.